List of Star Trek novels: Film tie-ins for children (1982–1986)

 Published by Pocket Books.
 Some printings are badged as Wanderer, Minstrel, Archway, or Simon & Schuster Just for Boys.

-Rihannsu (1984–2006)

-Star Trek: Rihannsu miniseries explores the Romulan culture during the Original Series era.
-Written by Diane Duane and Peter Morwood.
-An omnibus edition, The Bloodwing Voyages, was published in 2006.
-The Empty Chair, originally planned as the fourth entry to the series, was delayed until 2006.

-Original novels (1986–2022)
+Original novels (1986–present)

 Includes hardcover and paperback releases.
-Novels published before 2013 omitted the Original Series subtitle, with few exceptions.
+Novels published before 2013 omitted The Original Series subtitle, with a few exceptions.
 Beginning with Allegiance in Exile (2013), most novels have maintained a shared continuity.

-Lost Years (1989–1995)

-Star Trek: The Lost Years miniseries explores the period between "Turnabout Intruder" and Star Trek: The Motion Picture.

 Starfleet Academy (1996)

 Star Trek: Starfleet Academy young adult miniseries explores the lives of the Enterprise (NCC-1701) crew as Starfleet Academy cadets.
 Starfleet Academy (2010–2012) series is based on the Kelvin Universe films, and is unrelated.
 Starfleet Academy (1997), a video game novelization by Diane Carey, is also unrelated.

 Eugenics Wars (2001–2005)

 Star Trek: The Eugenics Wars miniseries explores the life of Khan Noonien Singh on Ceti Alpha V. The series was developed by Greg Cox and John J. Ordover.

 Janus Gate (2002)

 Star Trek: The Janus Gate miniseries follows the events of "The Naked Time".